pysal/spaghetti/README.md

 # *SPA*tial *G*rap*H*s: n*ET*works, *T*opology, & *I*nference

 Spaghetti is an open-source Python library for the analysis of network-based spatial data.
 Originating from the `network` module in [PySAL (Python Spatial Analysis Library)](http://pysal.org), it is under active development for the inclusion of newly proposed methods for building graph-theoretic networks and the analysis of network events.
-This package is part of a [refactoring of PySAL](https://github.com/pysal/pysal/wiki/PEP-13:-Refactor-PySAL-Using-Submodules).

 *An example of a network's [minimum spanning tree](https://pysal.org/spaghetti/generated/spaghetti.spanning_tree.html#spaghetti.spanning_tree):*<p align="center">
 <img src="docs/_static/images/mst_logo_pasta.png" width="600" height="225" />